Structural constraints limit the regime of optimal flux in autocatalytic reaction networks: Results

-Since the bounds on the optimal affinity do not depend explicitly on the expressions for the steady-state concentrations or reaction rates, our method is applicable to large and complex networks, in which these concentrations and rates are too complex to be computed.
+Since the bounds on the optimal affinity do not depend explicitly on the expressions of the steady-state concentrations or reaction rates, our method is applicable to large and complex networks, in which these concentrations and rates are too complex to be computed.
 For the same reason, the bounds hold even if the system features multistability, which is often found in autocatalytic networks \cite{Schuster2019}.
-We show this explicitly for the bistable Schl\"{o}gl model \cite{Vellela2009} in the Supplementary Material (\emph{SI Appendix Section 5.3}).
+We show this explicitly for the bistable Schl\"{o}gl model \cite{Vellela2009} in the Supplementary Note 15.

-As an illustration of our approach, we derive lower bounds satisfied by the global affinity of the Hinshelwood autocatalytic cycle \cite{Hinshelwood1952} (see Fig.~\ref{fig:Hinshelwood_current}.A and Supplementary materials (\emph{SI Appendix Section 5.2}).
-When species \textsf{B} or \textsf{D} is controlled, one finds:
+As an illustration of our approach, we derive lower bounds satisfied by the global affinity of the Hinshelwood autocatalytic cycle \cite{Hinshelwood1952} with intermediate species, as represented in Fig.~\ref{fig:Hinshelwood_current}a.
+When the intermediate species, \textsf{B} or \textsf{D}, are controlled, the constraints on the $F_{\pm \rho}$s can be satisfied and the global flux has a zero-derivative maximum (see the blue curve in Fig.~\ref{fig:Hinshelwood_current}b).
+In that case, the affinity at the optimum of the current is lower-bounded,

-which is a tight bound that can be approached as closely as desired with an appropriate choice of rate constants, as shown in Figure \ref{fig:Hinshelwood_current}.D.
-When, instead, the concentration of \textsf{A} or \textsf{C} is maintained constant, one finds that there is no extremum for the global flux, $\Js$ is a decreasing function of $Q$ whose largest value occurs at $Q=0$ (see Figure \ref{fig:Hinshelwood_current}).
+and the bound can be approached as closely as desired with an appropriate choice of rate constants, as shown in Figure \ref{fig:Hinshelwood_current}c (blue triangles).
+When, instead, the concentration of \textsf{A} or \textsf{C} is maintained constant, the constraints acting on the $F_{\pm \rho}$s cannot be satisfied (see Supplementary Note 14).
+As a consequence, the global flux, $\Js$, has no zero-derivative maximum and, then, is a decreasing function of $Q$ whose largest value occurs at $Q = 0$ (see red curve in Fig.~\ref{fig:Hinshelwood_current}b), where the definition of the $F_{\pm \rho}$s and Eq.~\eqref{eq:relJF} do not apply.
 As a result, $\exp (\mathcal{A}^\ast)$ diverges.

-More examples are considered in Supplementary materials (\emph{SI Appendix Section 4.1 \& 4.2}), notably we analyze arbitrary 3$\times$3 networks, covering all the autocatalytic motifs described in \cite{Blokhuis2020}.
-In what follows, we focus on general conclusions that can be drawn for some classes of autocatalytic networks.
+In addition to the Hinshelwood cycle, we also analyzed in the Supplementary Note 13 all the autocatalytic cores \cite{Blokhuis2020} ; the results are summarized in the Table \ref{tab:Recap_core}.
+Importantly, the bound found for the five autocatalytic cores remain valid if unimolecular segments of reactions are added to any of these networks (see Supplementary Note 10 and Supplementary Figure 1).